 We asked our Pro Tools for Windows specialist Alan Sallabank why he thought this was the case;

 "Resellers find Macs much easier to bundle into "complete" ProTools systems.
-There is a lot less fiddling involved to buy a Apple Mac approved by Avid for Pro Tools, and one single point of support for the hardware.
+There is a lot less fiddling involved to buy an Apple Mac approved by Avid for Pro Tools, and one single point of support for the hardware.
 There is also admittedly the fact that Windows software and hardware developers are still playing catchup to a certain extent.
-This doesn't mean that Windows based systems are less capable, but that resellers find Macs less hassle, despite making less margins."
+This doesn't mean that Windows-based systems are less capable, but that resellers find Macs less hassle, despite making less margin."